filecoin-project/fvm-docs/content/en/docs/how-tos/basics/install-lotus/index.md

 ---
-title: "Lotus quickstart"
+title: "Install Lotus"
-description: "Quickly install Lotus on your local computer using these pre-built scripts."
+description: "Quickly install Lotus on your local computer using pre-built scripts."
 lead: "To interact with the Filecoin Virtual Machine (FVM) you will need to have access to a Lotus node.
 An easy way to gain access to a Lotus node is to set one up on your local computer and start a local developer network.
 This page summarizes how to install Lotus using premade installation scripts."
 menu:
     howto: